■We will support the Buddhist trainees in Japan

 Prior to the convention, a training course is to be held in order to learn the teachings deeply, acquire the ideal lifestyle for a Buddhist and learn how to share the teachings.

-If you join this convention, you will have the chance to listen to the most prominent Buddhist teacher in Japan at the 2,000-Tatami-Matt Hall, which is considered the world-largest tatami-matt hall.
+If you join this convention, you will have the chance to listen to the most prominent Buddhist teacher in Japan at the 2,000-Tatami-Matt Hall, which is registered in The Guinness Book of the World Records as the world-largest tatami-matt hall.
 What’s more, you will meet many Buddhists not only from Japan but also from around the globe.
 You will make friends with so many like-minded people.
-You will learn a regular lifestyle as a Buddhist, which you can put into practice at home.
+You will learn an ideal lifestyle as a Buddhist, which you can put into practice at home.
 You will also learn how to share Buddhism with your friends, family, and people around you, and you will become capable to do it.
 In addition to these, you will be exposed to Japanese culture, cuisine, and beautiful sceneries.
 You will also have a chance to visit a few sightseeing destinations.

-International Buddhist Academy has a scholarship system to provide for those learners who are exceptionally enthusiastic.
+International Buddhist Academy has a scholarship system to provide for those trainees who are exceptionally enthusiastic.
 It includes transportation and lodging fee.
-If you’d like to apply for this scholarship, please send us the following with the designated form:
+If you’d like to apply for this scholarship, please send us your picture and essay.

 Your feedback about the book You Were Born For A Reason